haraslub/ethernaut_py/Readme.md

 ## Credits

-Credits to OpenZeppelin to provide us with a such great app and to Patrick Collins for tremendous contribution to the area.
+Credits to OpenZeppelin for providing us with a such great app and to Patrick Collins for tremendous contribution to the education of us, newbies.